 Sasha from Capterra

-EngageBay — All-in-one CRM + Automation
+EngageBay — CRM-Based Marketing Automation

 EngageBay combines CRM, email marketing, and sales automation in one affordable platform, making it ideal for small businesses that want unified customer management without juggling multiple tools.